 The Pilbara Corridors Project is funded through the Commonwealth Government’s Biodiversity Fund.
-The Project works in collaboration with people in the Fortescue River catchment of the WA Pilbara’s region – pastoral and mining land managers, and the indigenous community – through shared knowledge and best practice.
+The Project works in collaboration with people in the Fortescue River catchment of the WA Pilbara’s region – pastoral and mining land managers, and the indigenous community.

-The project will work on landscape scale activities that connect across management boundaries providing coordinated responses to biodiversity threats.
+The project involves landscape-scale activities that connect across management boundaries providing coordinated responses to biodiversity threats.

 There are five main aspects to the Pilbara Corridors Project which include:

 Download Pasture Identification: A field guide for the Pilbara